Lincoln MKS sedan scores poorly in safety group's crash test

 “Ford prioritizes tests that focus on occupant protection and provide real world safety benefits,” Ford spokeswoman Kelli Felker said in a statement.
 “The 2014 Lincoln MKS is a safe vehicle ... with a structure designed to manage crash energy under a variety of crash conditions.”

-The IIHS said it plans to test Toyota Motor Corp’s (7203.T) Lexus GS, General Motors Co’s (GM.N) Cadillac CTS and Volkswagen’s (VOWG_p.DE) Audi A6 early next year.
+The IIHS said it plans to test Toyota Motor Corp’s Lexus GS, General Motors Co’s Cadillac CTS and Volkswagen’s Audi A6 early next year.
+(Reporting by Ben Klayman in Detroit; editing by Gunna Dickson)